 1892 - 1940

-Walter Miller's early life is a bit confusing.
+Walter Miller's early life is confusing.
 Some biographies have him born in/around Dayton, Ohio in 1892, and some note that he was born in Ohio but the family moved to Atlanta, Georgia.
 Further down this webpage, you'll find Miller's World War I draft registration, WW1 military service record and census data showing Atlanta, Georgia as his birth location.
 His Hollywood biographies aren't much help.
-The 1920 and 1921 Motion Picture Studio Directory has him born in Atlanta, Georgia.
-However, 1929 through 1938 editions of the Motion Picture Almanac lists Dayton, Ohio (and also mention that his parents were George E. Miller and Isabella Corwin).
+The 1920 and 1921 Motion Picture Studio Directory has Atlanta, Georgia.
+However, 1929 through 1938 editions of the Motion Picture Almanac list Dayton, Ohio (and also mention that his parents were George E. Miller and Isabella Corwin).

 Above - 1927 tradepaper ad for Miller and Allene Ray in HAWK OF THE HILLS cliffhanger which featured Frank Lackteen as the titled character and leader of a band of renegade Indians.
-Spencer Gordon Bennet directed all of these Miller/Ray serial adventures.
+Spencer Gordon Bennet directed all the Miller and Allene Ray serial adventures.